4194304/fluorine/README.md

 5. Create the .themes folder with `mkdir .themes`
 6. To get the proper GTK theme run `git clone -b Material-Black-Colors-Desktop https://github.com/rtlewis1/GTK.git`, and move it into .themes with `cp -R GTK/* ~/.themes/`
 7. Run `git clone https://github.com/4194304/fluorine-desktop`
-8. Copy the Fluorine files to your home directory with `rsync -av --ignore-existing fluorine-desktop/ ~`
+8. Copy the Fluorine files to your home directory with `rsync -av fluorine-desktop/ ~`
 9. Cleanup everything left by the setup with `rm -rf fluorine-desktop Qogir-icon-theme GTK screenshot.png LICENSE README.md fluorine-settings`
 10. Make all of the scripts within Fluorine executable with `chmod +x ~/.fluorine/*` so the desktop works as intended.
 11. If using no display manager, run Fluorine by using `startx`.
 If using a display manager, select Openbox.